danieleb0101/sunshine-app/README.md

 Sunshine
 ========

-Sunshine is the companion Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
+Sunshine is the Android app developed during the course on Udacity.

-Take the course to find out how to build this app a step at a time, and eventually create your own Android App!
+This version contains a fix that allows to build the app with gradle smoothly also with Android Studio 0.9.9+ .